Chart Color Schemes

 Centennial Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects that could impact the area.
-Key projects include Moore Park Precinct Village, Hakoah White City Redevelopment, Moore Park South Transformation, and Woollahra Station Activation (Eastern Suburbs Railway).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 13 projects likely to affect the area.
+Notable ones include Moore Park Precinct Village, Hakoah White City Redevelopment, Moore Park South Transformation, and Woollahra Station Activation (Eastern Suburbs Railway).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.